-With the permission of the classroom teacher, only one student at a time is allowed to leave the classroom.
-Students will sign in and out when leaving and returning from the bathroom.
+With the permission of the classroom teacher, only one student at a time is allowed to leave the classroom.-Students will scan their digital badge or enter their individual code when leaving and returning from the bathroom.
 Students are only allowed to use the bathroom on the floor where their classroom is located.